 7. Move the County's Government Center, currently located in Upper Marlboro, many miles from a Metrorail station, to New Carrollton and transit proximity and put proof to the county's assertions that it is now in favor of "transit oriented development."

 8. The proposed New Carrollton commercial district revitalization organization should be tasked with the development and delivery of a wide ranging program of events and other programming.
 Mosaic District, Downtown Silver Spring, Union Market, and Crystal City are particularly good examples.
-(In a very small way, so is the Old Takoma Main Street program.)
+In a very small way, so is the Old Takoma Main Street program in Takoma Park, Maryland.

 9. Try to identify at least one shopping center owner willing to take a chance on redefinition and work with them to redevelop the center as a "community heart" and center, with mixed public and private functions, along the lines of the Mosaic District, Downtown Silver Spring, and Union Market.

-Repurposed "traditional shopping centers" in Phoenix and West Seattle taught me that the building is just an envelope, that even "dull" buildings can be transformed by the businesses inside and end up being very cool.
+Repurposed "traditional shopping centers" in Phoenix and West Seattle taught me that the building is just an envelope, that even "dull" buildings can be transformed by creative and innovative businesses inside and end up being very cool.

 In "More thoughts on suburban hipness (it's really about commercial hipness generally, not urban vs. suburban)," I mention a coffee shop in West Seattle, Uptown Espresso on Delridge Way SW, that is located in what would appear to the be the epitome of a boxy, value engineered little strip shopping center dating to the 1960s.